igordejanovic/parglare/docs/disambiguation.md

                      <= operations.index(red_op)))
 ```

-This function is a predicate that will be called for each action that is dynamic
+This function is a predicate that will be called for each action for productions
-(SHIFT action for dynamic terminal production and REDUCE action for dynamic
+marked with `dynamic` (SHIFT action for dynamic terminal production and REDUCE
-non-terminal productions).
-You are provided with enough information to make a
+action for dynamic non-terminal productions).
+You are provided with enough
-custom decision whether to perform or reject the operation.
+information to make a custom decision whether to perform or reject the
+operation.

 Parameters are:

 - **action** - either SHIFT or REDUCE constant from `parglare` module,

 - **token (Token)** - a [lookahead token](./parser.md#token),

 - **production (Production)** - a [production]() to be reduced.
 Valid only for
   REDUCE.

 - **subresults (list)** - a sub-results for the reduction.
 Valid only for
   REDUCE.
-The length of this list must be equal to `len(production.rhs)`.
+The length of this list is equal to `len(production.rhs)`.

 - **state (LRState)** - current LR parser state.

 For details see [test_dynamic_disambiguation_filters.py](https://github.com/igordejanovic/parglare/blob/master/tests/func/test_dynamic_disambiguation_filters.py).